TBD54566975/developer.tbd.website/site/docs/ssi/issue-verifiable-credentials.md

 **b.
 Create Decentralized Identifier for Credential Issuer (Acme)**

 In the world of [Self-Sovereign Identity](/docs/glossary#self-sovereign-identity-ssi) (SSI), [Decentralized Identifiers](/docs/glossary#decentralized-identifier-did) (DIDs) are used to identify any subject (e.g., a person, organization, thing, data model, abstract entity, etc.).
-In this scenario, both Acme and Alice are represented by their DIDs in the Verifiable Credential we create in step two.
+In this scenario, both Acme and Alice are represented by their DIDs in the VC we create in step two.

 :::info
   A **DID** is a W3C standard for a globally unique identifier that does not